 Price and availability

-That comes with everything you see to the right, but with just 128GB of of SSD space.
+The starting model of the Surface Laptop 2 will set you back $999 (£979, AU$1,499).
+This configuration comes with everything you see listed to the right, but with a limited 128GB of SSD storage.

 Design and display

-So little has noticeably changed, frankly, regarding the original Surface Laptop short of a major new color option.
-Yeah, the Surface Laptop 2 has an all-black color variant now that looks absolutely beautiful, and feels fantastic to boot.
+So little has noticeably changed as far as the design.
+That is, short of a major new color option – yes, the Surface Laptop 2 has an all-black color variant now that looks absolutely beautiful, and feels fantastic to boot.

-Beyond that, though, the Surface Laptop 2 is virtually the same as its predecessor, only much more powerful.
-It’s just as thin and light as before, 0.57 inches (14.48mm) and 2.76 pounds (1.25kg), respectively.
-The Surface Laptop 2 is just as portable as it was, which is going to be great news for both students and mobile professionals.
+Beyond the new color option, however, the Surface Laptop 2 is essentially the same as its predecessor, only much more powerful.
+It’s just as thin and light as before, at 0.57 inches (14.48mm) and 2.76 pounds (1.25kg).
+This means that the Surface Laptop 2 is just as portable as before, which is excellent news for mobile professionals and students alike.

-Unfortunately, Microsoft doesn’t include its $99 (£99, AU$139) Surface Pen stylus to take full advantage of the touch display.
+Microsoft doesn’t include its $99 (£99, AU$139) Surface Pen stylus, which is unfortunate because it is essential if you were to take full advantage of the touch display.

-Microsoft claims to have made the Surface Laptop 2 keyboard quieter than before, and we can confidently say that this has to be among the most silent keyboards we’ve ever tested.
-Our coworkers couldn’t even hear our typing in an otherwise quiet open-office environment.
+Microsoft claims to have made the Surface Laptop 2 keyboard quieter than its previous model, and we can confidently say that this has to be among the most silent keyboards we’ve ever tested.
+Our coworkers couldn’t even hear our typing in a quiet open-office environment.

-The fact that Microsoft has achieved this while maintaining impressive force under our fingers is worth lauding.
-That said, the spacing of the keys could be a little narrower for our liking.
+The fact that Microsoft has managed this while maintaining impressive force under our fingers is worth lauding.
+That said, the spacing of the keys could be a little narrower for more comfort.

-As for the touchpad, there’s little to report here: it’s a fine tracking device that’s spacious, smooth and responsive.
-The inputs are made that much nicer by the Alcantara fabric that surrounds them – it’s simply something more pleasant to rest your hands on than aluminum.
+As for the touchpad, it’s a fine tracking device that’s spacious, smooth and responsive.
+The inputs are made much nicer by the Alcantara fabric that surrounds them, as it’s simply something more pleasant to rest your hands on than hard, cold aluminum.

-However, perhaps Microsoft hasn’t iterated enough on the design.
-The second generation of this laptop is still without Thunderbolt 3 much less even USB-C 3.1.
-You’re still stuck with a single USB 3.0 – yes, not even the traditional USB port supports the latest USB 3.1 standard – and a Mini DisplayPort.
+However, maybe Microsoft hasn’t iterated enough on the design.
+The second generation of this laptop is still doesn’t have Thunderbolt 3, much less USB-C 3.1.
+You’re still stuck with a single USB 3.0 – yes, not even the traditional USB port can support the latest USB 3.1 standard – and a Mini DisplayPort.